JoSchae/nestjs-server/setup/setup-instructions.md

 ### Endpoints

 The most important functions are authentication and authorization.
-We don't want to just anyone having access to any data.
+We don't want just anyone having access to any data.
 We also want to be able to expose specific routes only to specific users/groups.
-I will go over Authentication, Authorization and Users in their chapters.
+I'll go over Authentication, Authorization and Users in their chapters.
 But to be honest, they only work as one package.
-While were working on the different areas, the server will probably not start correctly.
+While we're working on the different areas, the server will probably not start correctly.

 So, without further ado, let's implement all three.

 #### Users

-For this we utilise the nestjs cli:
+For this we utilize the nestjs cli:

 ```bash
 nest generate module user